ef-ctx/ngAutobahn/README.md

 # ngAutobahn
-angular modules for autobahn real time services over WAMP web socket protocol
+angular modules for autobahn real time services over WAMP web socket protocol.

+Provides a simple and easy way to interact with real time services using WAMP protocol.

+## It is formed by 3 main modules:

+* **ngAutobahn.connection** Including:
+  * **ngAutobahnConnectionProvider** provider which provides a configurable service for the connection
+  * **ngAutobahnConnection** services which provides:
+    * openConnection method
+    * closeConnection method
+    * status constant
+    * isOpened
+    * isClosed
+    * isLost

+* **ngAutobahn.session**.
+Including:
+  * **ngAutobahnSession** service which provides:
+    * subscribe method subscribes to a channel and returns a broker object with methods to publish and subscribe messages in the channel.
+    * remoteCall method performs an rpc call

+## And a helper module

+* **ngAutobahn.utils.ping**

 # ngAutobahn
 [![Build Status: Linux](http://img.shields.io/travis/ef-ctx/ngAutobahn/master.svg?style=flat-square)](https://travis-ci.org/ef-ctx/ngAutobahn)